fuxingloh/hardhat-container/README.md

-# Chainfile Hardhat
+# Hardhat Container

-Part of the [Chainfile](https://chainfile.org) ecosystem, this library provides a Docker image for running Hardhat in a container for toolchain isolation.
+This library provides a Docker image for running Hardhat in a container for toolchain isolation.
 This is particularly useful for language-agnostic development and parallelization of systems.

+> Initially created for use in [fuxingloh/chainfile](https://github.com/fuxingloh/chainfile).

 ## `hardhat-testcontainers`